Rosemount Hotel: Description

 The venue is known to play host to local, Australian, and International acts.
 It has tended to play local music acts that are already somewhat established or on the rise.
 Some noteworthy acts known to have performed at the venue (sometimes at relatively early stages of their career) include Tame Impala, (Note: In 2008, supporting The Silents.)
 Hiatus Kaiyote, (Note: In 2015.)
-Pond, and King Gizzard & the Lizard Wizard.
-(Note: In 2014.)
+Pond, King Gizzard & the Lizard Wizard (Note: In 2014.), and The Angels (Note: In 2025 and 2026.)

 The Rosemount is a mid-sized live music venue, with a main stage capacity of 550; and full house capacity of over 800.
 This makes it larger than some of Perth's other notable music venues, like Mojo's Bar.